TwilCynder/goombalib-parser/readme.md

 If "optional" is false, parsing methods will raise an error if this parser did not have anything to save.

+This method supports the "transform" option (see [Universal Options](#universal-options))

 ##### .addMultiParameter(dest, options = {})
 Works like the parameter parser, except instead of saving a single argument it will save all basic arguments that aren't a switch, option or property.

 As a single argument cannot be saved by multiple parsers, any parameter parsers added after this method is called will be unable to parse anything.

 This parser does not take a "default" option, and simply returns an empty array if no arguments matched the conditions.

+This method supports the "transform" option (see [Universal Options](#universal-options)) ; keep in mind that it will work in a slightly special way, as the conversion will not be applied to the value of this parser directly (which is an array), but to all of its elements.

 ##### .addSwitch(triggers, options = {}, optional = true)
 Adds a **switch** parser.
 This parser takes one or many "triggers", and ignores anything that is not exactly one of these triggers.
 Is one of the triggers is ever encountered, the value returned by this parser will be true ; if not, it will be false.